raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 does not reset the inactivity timer.

-When sent by a client, the DSO Keepalive request message MUST be sent as an acknowledged request, with a nonzero MESSAGE ID.
+When sent by a client, the DSO Keepalive request message MUST be sent as an DSO request message, with a nonzero MESSAGE ID.
 If a server receives a DSO Keepalive message with a zero MESSAGE ID then this is a fatal error and the server MUST forcibly abort the connection immediately.
 The DSO Keepalive request message resets a DSO Session's keepalive timer,